amaliujia/Food/README.md

 Food
 ====
-This iOS App aims to provide customers with the restaurant information and reservation service.
+This iOS app aims to provide customers with the restaurant information and reservation service.

 It provides a basic framework, therefore it should be easy to use new APIs to quickly implement a new app.